aaronfc/unnamed-rts/docs/tasks.md

 	- [ ] Make enemies appear randomly (time and space)
 	- [ ] Make enemies logic to attack the villagers
 	- [ ] Add "health" concept for enemies and villagers
+- [ ] 🐛 Support gathering speed for villagers higher than 1u/s
 - [ ] TownCenterMenu restyling
 - [ ] TownCenter + TownCenterMenu refactoring
 - [ ] Add defensive capabilities to Villagers